Saikat2407/OPPS-/README.md

 ## Framework

-* Collection are just framework, and framework are just collection of files so that we can reuse it
+* Collection are just framework, and framework are just collection of files so that we can reuse .

+## enum - enumeration

+* In java an enum is a special type of data structure that represents a fixed set of constants. is short for "enumeration", which means a complete list of something.
+* enum is declared with the keyword `enum` followed by the name of the type.